DeepsMoseli/DeepsMoseli.github.io/essays/ThanosQuestion.md

 ---
 layout: essay
 type: essay
 title: What did you not ask?
 # All dates must be YYYY-MM-DD format!
-date: 2020-01-30
+date: 2020-01-23
 labels:
-  - Stack overflow
+  - Open-source
-  - GitHub
+  - Questions
-  -General

 ---
 ## Questions
 A question, besides the clear "?" sign, is characterized by certain relative words such as _who, where, why, what_, that ignite dialogue, isn't it?
 In different domains of knowledge, people ask a plethora of questions in different ways, __"whosoever asks the right question, if he be worthy, shall posses the power of knowledge"__.<br>